-Students spend time in the classroom and labs on MCC campus, as well as working full-time at their co-op sites.
-Students are required to complete 22 weeks of work experience at an approved co-op site where they will become familiar with the latest technology while working as a paid technician trainee.
+In all automotive pathways, students spend time in the classroom and labs on MCC campus, as well as work full-time at their co-op sites.
+Students are required to complete 22 weeks of work experience at an approved co-op site where they will become familiar with the latest technology while working as paid technician trainees.